davewoloszyn/devdocs/docs/apis/subsystems/communication/index.md

 ```

 This method accepts the same parameters as the `add_members_to_room()` method and the usage is also the same.

+It's also possible to remove all members from a room by using `$communication->remove_all_members_from_room()` which does not take any parameters but will remove all users from
+the room and also delete the user mapping from the `communication_user` table.
+Please be aware, both of these will remove users and might delete communication history from the
+provider itself.

 ### Show the communication room creation status notification